simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 Today I don’t judge people that are still juggling with social networks, yet I see any lucubration about how to stay in mainstream social media and save the soul as _plain weird_.
 I suppose once you’re out you can’t really understand why anyone would want to continue staying locked in — like an ex-smoker.

 Having lived through the full experience of being engulfed in social networks, I know what Steve’s talking about.
-However, after leaving pretty much everything in the last couple of years — including Apple's walled garden — I’ve never felt more liberated and light-weight.
+However, after leaving pretty much everything in the last couple of years, including Apple's walled garden, I’ve never felt more liberated and light-weight.

 ## What happened after I left social media